d-arteaga/healthcare-anomaly/README.md

 - `seaborn`
 - `shap`

-Install the dependencies using the following command:
+Install the dependencies using the following command: `pip install -r requirements.txt`
-    ```bash
-    pip install -r requirements.txt

 ## How to Run